Federal Funding & Policy

 Federal Government Shut Down

 Housing Choice Vouchers (Section 8): During previous federal shutdowns, Housing Assistance Payments (HAP) to landlords who rent to voucher tenants have continued uninterrupted.
-This year, HUD has reported that HAP payments for October and part of November are available to KCHA and other housing authorities, which means that landlords will continue to receive HAP payments during that time.
-Even if HAP payments are paused because of the shutdown, landlords cannot raise the rent, and voucher tenants must continue to pay their portion of rent under the lease.
-If a shutdown continues past mid-November, then KCHA will provide updated information here.
+Even if HAP payments are paused because of a shutdown, landlords cannot raise the rent, and voucher tenants must continue to pay their portion of rent under the lease.

 HUD's contingency plan for a shutdown is available here.

-KCHA operations: KCHA will continue to operate with regular hours and operations.
+KCHA operations: KCHA continues to operate with regular hours and operations.

 2026 Federal Budget Proposals